Highlights from the Ratings and Financial Report for Phillips 66 (PSX)

 Citigroup gave a rating of “Neutral” to PSX, setting the target price at $75 in the report published on August 26th of the current year.

-During the last 5 trading sessions, PSX fell by -4.10%, which changed the moving average for the period of 200-days by -0.94% in comparison to the 20-day moving average, which settled at $76.41.
-In addition, Phillips 66 saw 5.56% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PSX fell by -4.18%, which changed the moving average for the period of 200-days by -12.87% in comparison to the 20-day moving average, which settled at $75.16.
+In addition, Phillips 66 saw -1.10% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading